Stanford-ILIAD/droc/README.md

 ## Code Structure

-* **Scripts**: Contains the main script and all baseline scripts.
+* **scripts**: Contains the main script and all baseline scripts.

-* **Prompts**: All LLM prompts are stored in the folder `prompts/`.
+* **prompts**: Contains all LLM prompts.
 For the function of each prompt, please refer to [here](https://github.com/Stanford-ILIAD/droc/tree/main/prompts/prompt_overview.md).

-* **Utils**: Contains all utilities for running the main script, including I/O, perception, robot control, LLM, exception handling, etc.
+* **utils**: Contains all utilities for running the main script, including I/O, perception, robot control, LLM, exception handling, etc.

-* **Cache**: Contains the knowledge base (in .pkl format), calibration results, detection results and other caches.
+* **cache**: Contains the knowledge base (in .pkl format), calibration results, detection results and other caches.

 ## Usage